buidai123/kaggle-vscode-automation/README.md

 ```
 **Export setting and extension to the current directory**

-if you wanna setup your own settings and extensions just change it then export it put it in github repo
+if you wanna setup your own settings and extensions just change it then export it then push it back to github repo
 ```python
 cp ~/.local/share/code-server/User/settings.json ./settings.json
 code-server --list-extensions > ./extensions-list.txt